erwin1234777/genshin_public/README.md

 #### Features:
 - Daily customizable reminders(so you know what to farm each day)
-- Gacha tracker(so you never again have to count your history of wishes to see when next 5* is coming)
+- Gacha tracker(so you never again have to count your history of wishes to see when next 5* is coming)[Click here for more](https://github.com/erwin1234777/genshin_public/blob/main/README.md#gacha-tracker-visual-tutorial)
 - Community guides and tips about specific farming places/methods

 #### Incoming features: